raushan9jnv/Face-emotion-Recognition/README.md

-If the abouve video is not able to play visit [link](https://github.com/raushan9jnv/Face-emotion-Recognition/tree/main/Live%20Demo) to download the video
+If the above video is not able to play visit [link](https://github.com/raushan9jnv/Face-emotion-Recognition/tree/main/Live%20Demo) to download the video

 ## Deployment of Streamlit WebApp in Heroku and Streamlit